-After M.Com, Chartered Accountancy, or CA has proven to be one of the most popular professional alternatives.
+After M.Com, Chartered Accountancy, or CA has proven to be one of the most popular career options due to its high value and pay scale.
 You can take a test as soon as you graduate from high school, but it requires serious study.
 To practice professionally, you must complete a 2.5-year internship after passing the three stages of CPT, IPCC and CA Finals.

-If you want to work in accounting or finance, the Association of Chartered Certified Accountants (ACCA) offers an ACCA course qualification.
-Multinational firms place a great emphasis on the two-year programme.
+If you want to work in accounting or finance, the Association of Chartered Certified Accountants (ACCA) offers a course qualification.
+Multinational firms place a great emphasis on the two-year program.
 However, you must complete three years of practical experience before becoming an official ACCA member.
-Graduates of this programme are incredibly popular with multinational corporations.
+Graduates of this program are incredibly popular with multinational corporations.